microsoft/vscode-docs/docs/containers/docker-compose.md

 ## Add new containers to your projects

-If you want to add a second app or service, modify the `docker-compose.yml` file to add the new service.
+If you want to add another app or service, you can run **Add Docker Compose Files to Workspace** again, and choose to overwrite the existing docker-compose files, but you'll lose any customization in those files.
+If you want to preserve changes to the compose files, you can manually modify the `docker-compose.yml` file to add the new service.
 Typically, you can cut and paste the existing service section and change the names as appropriate for the new service.
+You can also

 You can run the **Add Docker Files to Workspace** command again to generate the `Dockerfile` for a new app.
-There's one `docker-compose.yml` and one `docker-compose.debug.yml` file for project for .NET Core and Python, or one per package.json for Node.js.
+While each app or service has its own Dockerfile, there's one `docker-compose.yml` and one `docker-compose.debug.yml` file per project for .NET Core and Python, or one per package.json for Node.js.

 In Node.js packages and Python projects, you have the `Dockerfile`, `.dockerignore`, `docker-compose*.yml` files all in the root folder of the workspace.
 When you add another app or service, move the Dockerfile into the app's folder.

-- Add another folder for the second service or app.
-- Open the second app as workspace in VS Code and run **Add Docker Files to Workspace** there to generate a second `Dockerfile`.
-When prompted, say no to `.dockerignore` and Docker Compose (you already have these).
-- Move the Dockerfile into the second folder.
-- Modify `docker-compose.yml` to copy the app section to paste in a section for the second app, and change references as appropriate for the second app.

-For Python, the situation is similar to Node.js, but there is no docker-compose.debug.yml file.
+For Python, the situation is similar to Node.js, but there is no *docker-compose.debug.yml* file.

-For .NET, the folder structure is already set up to handle multiple projects you create the Docker Compose files, `.dockerignore` and `docker-compose*.yml` are placed in the workspace root (for example, if the project is in `src/project1`, then the files are in `src`), so when you add another service, you create another project in a folder, say `project2`, and modify the docker-compose files as described previously.
+For .NET, the folder structure is already set up to handle multiple projects when you create the Docker Compose files, `.dockerignore` and `docker-compose*.yml` are placed in the workspace root (for example, if the project is in `src/project1`, then the files are in `src`), so when you add another service, you create another project in a folder, say `project2`, and recreate or modify the docker-compose files as described previously.

 ## Debug